MicrosoftDocs/mixed-reality/mixed-reality-docs/research-mode.md

 ## Enabling Research Mode (HoloLens 1st Gen and HoloLens 2)

-Research mode is an extension of Developer Mode.
-Before starting, the developer features of the device need to be enabled to access the research mode settings:
+Research Mode is an extension of Developer Mode.
+Before starting, the developer features of the device need to be enabled to access the Research Mode settings:

 * Open **Start Menu > Settings** and select **Updates**.
 * Select **For Developers** and enable **Developer Mode**.
 * Scroll down and enable **Device Portal**.

-After the developer features  are enabled, [connect to the device portal](https://docs.microsoft.com/windows/uwp/debug-test-perf/device-portal-hololens) to enable the research mode features:
+After the developer features  are enabled, [connect to the device portal](https://docs.microsoft.com/windows/uwp/debug-test-perf/device-portal-hololens) to enable the Research Mode features:

-* Go to **System > Research mode** in the **Device Portal**.
+* Go to **System > Research Mode** in the **Device Portal**.
 * Select **Allow access to sensor stream**.
 * Restart the device from the **Power** menu item at the top of the page.

-Once you've restarted the device, the applications loaded through the **Device Portal** can access Research mode streams.
+Once you've restarted the device, the applications loaded through the **Device Portal** can access Research Mode streams.

 ![Research Mode tab of HoloLens Device Portal](images/ResearchModeDevPortal.png)<br>
-*Research mode window in the HoloLens Device Portal*
+*Research Mode window in the HoloLens Device Portal*

 > [!IMPORTANT]
 > Research Mode for HoloLens 2 is available beginning with build 19041.1356.
 If you need access in an earlier build, sign up for our [Insider Preview](https://docs.microsoft.com/hololens/hololens-insider) program.